The NCSP Register

 In this section

-All cytology results are now being sent via HL7 messaging electronically to the NCSP Register along with most of the histology.
+All cytology, histology and HPV results are sent electronically via HL7 messaging to the NCSP Register.